sroehrl/neoan3-db/README.md

 |---|---|
 |`Db::easy('#user.insert_date:inserted')`| `SELECT UNIX_TIMESTAMP(user.insert_date)*1000 as inserted FROM user`|
 |`Db::easy('user.* $user.id:id')` | `SELECT *, HEX(id) as id FROM user`|

+> But what if the value passed to a selectandi starts with a modifier?
+You can prepend the modifier '=' (equal) to prevent operandi from triggering!
+We do not provide an example as this can only happen if your column names would start with a character in violation with a secure [_filter_character_](#environment-variable) setup.

 ## Db-easy markup